howardlau1999/unity3d-learning-blog/Priests and Devils Action/README.md

-# Priests and Devils Unity Project
+# Priests and Devils v2 Unity Project

 Can you move all the three priests and three devils to the other side of river without leaving more devils than priests on any side at anytime?

+## SSAction

+In this version, the game uses `SSAction` to control movements of characters and boats and a `Judge` class to inform the controller of the end of the game additionally.

 ## Objects